Moesif/moesif-rack/README.md

 [![Software License][ico-license]][link-license]
 [![Source Code][ico-source]][link-source]

-Rack Middleware that logs _incoming_ API calls to Moesif's AI-powered API analytics service.
+Rack Middleware that logs API calls and sends to [Moesif](https://www.moesif.com) for API analytics and log analysis.

 Supports Ruby on Rails apps and other Ruby frameworks built on Rack.

 [Source Code on GitHub](https://github.com/moesif/moesif-rack)